a16z-infra/JungleGym/README.md

    Full WebArena [API endpoints docs](https://docs.junglegym.ai/junglegym/api-documentation/webarena-api).

-   Here is an example of how to get a WebArena task result (unlike Mind2Web which shows every step in the DOM, WebArena only shows the final ground truth response):
+   Here is an example of how to get a WebArena task result (unlike Mind2Web which shows every step in the DOM, WebArena only shows the final ground truth response).
+[One click run in Replit](https://replit.com/@mmascorro1/WebArena-API-Task-Example?v=1):
    ```python
    import requests
    import json